Soar Valley

+Soar Valley is also the name of an electoral ward of Rushcliffe Borough Council in south Nottinghamshire.

+Settlements

-Soar Valley embraces the large villages of Quorn, Mountsorrel, Barrow upon Soar, Birstall, Rothley and Sileby and a number of smaller communities all on or near the River Soar as it flows from Leicester to Loughborough in Leicestershire.
+The valley begins around the area where the Soar meets the River Sence near Enderby and Whetstone through the villages of Narborough, Blaby, and Glen Parva south of Leicester.
+In Leicester city the valley passes through the settlements of Braunstone, Aylestone, and the floodplains of Aylestone Meadows, past Westcotes, Bede Island and Frog Island skirting Leicester City Centre to the west, on through the villages of Quorn, Mountsorrel, Barrow upon Soar, Birstall, Rothley and Sileby and a number of smaller communities all on or near the River Soar as it flows from Leicester to Loughborough in Leicestershire.
 The area edges onto Charnwood Forest and the only double tracked preserved main railway line in Britain, the Great Central Railway forms a spine through the area.

 Ward and electoral district

 Downstream from Stanford on Soar the River Soar forms the boundary with Nottinghamshire and in that county Soar Valley is an electoral district for purposes of electing a councillor to Nottinghamshire County Council.
 The most recent election was in 2009 when Linda Sykes, of the Conservative party, won the seat.
 For the election of a councillor to Rushcliffe Borough Council, there is a Soar Valley ward, which covers a smaller area than the electoral district of the same name, and consists of the three parishes of Sutton Bonington, Kingston on Soar and Ratcliffe on Soar.
 The most recent election was in 2007 when Terry Holt, of the Liberal Democrats, won the seat.